 In 1913, this Russian ruler gifted his mom an egg.
-Of course, it was a Fabergé egg made of crystal, covered in more than 3,000 diamonds, and containing a platinum basket full of white agate carvings.
+Of course, it was a Fabergé egg made of crystal, covered in more than 3,000 diamonds, and containing a platinum basket full of white agate flowers.
 It was recently sold for $5.48 million at auction.
 And here you are, grumbling about having to scramble one up for mom's once-a-year breakfast-in-bed.

 In 1953, The King went to Sun Records to record two songs — "My Happiness" and "That's When Your Heartaches Begin" — for his mother.
-These recordings became instrumental in his being discovered as a singer and kickstarted his journey to fame.
-Of course, it also started his journey to a being fat, druggie that died on a toilet.
-Happy Mother's Day!
+(These recordings became instrumental in his being discovered as a singer and kickstarted his journey to fame.
+Of course, it also started his journey to being a fat druggie that died on a toilet.
+Happy Mother's Day!)

 Theodore Morse and Howard Johnson

-In 1984 the A-Teamer dropped the guns and picked up the mic to film a musical video called Be Somebody ... or Be Somebody's Fool!
+In 1984, the A-Teamer dropped the guns and picked up the mic to film a music video called Be Somebody ... or Be Somebody's Fool!
 The relevant section for our purposes (though the whole thing is pretty great in a pre-post-meta-ironic way) is "Treat Your Mother Right."
 It's an educational ditty about the perils of "putting down" someone else's mother.
 (Weirdly, it seems Mr. T. is A-OK with personal insults, though.)
 FUN FACT: If Wikipedia is to be believed, Ice-T wrote the lyrics!

 Think you can do better?
 We think we can!
 That's why we created our Mother's Day Gift Guide.
 It's full of money-saving deals on things moms really want.
 (Regrettably, no Fabergé eggs are on sale right now, but we're looking for a coupon.)